Simon Grix

+He is currently the interim coach for Super League side Hull FC, following the departure of previous coach Tony Smith, who left the club by mutual consent on 10 April 2024.

 Background

 Grix was born in Halifax, West Yorkshire, England.

 Playing career

 Halifax

 Grix began his career at Halifax spending the 2003 and 2004 seasons at the club.

 Warrington Wolves

 In 2006 he joined the Warrington Wolves in the Super League.

 He missed out on selection through injury for three Challenge Cup Finals.

 He played in the 2012 Super League Grand Final defeat to the Leeds Rhinos at Old Trafford.

 He played in the 2013 Super League Grand Final defeat to the Wigan Warriors at Old Trafford.

 Halifax Panthers

 After 10 years at the Halliwell Jones Stadium he returned to Halifax.

 International career

 He was mooted for a call-up to the Ireland squad for the 2008 Rugby League World Cup, and was named in the Ireland training squad but did not make the final side.

 He eventually made his Ireland début in 2010.

 He was named in their squad for the 2013 Rugby League World Cup but was ruled out by injury prior to the tournament and was replaced by Matty Hadden.